 Well if you consider the upgrade itself the same as any new commit then it can be handled just like all other changes to the codebase.

 Thus I can pull in the work of my colleagues into the upgraded version as I go along and when I have a complete body of work they can incorporate it into their work as well.
 So as and when I upgraded to one version I tested and then committed to the main branch that’s about it.

 With limited test coverage, how do I ensure everything works after the migration?

-I could start with writing tests to cover as many parts as I could, but I decided to do this once the upgrade was done.
+I could start by writing tests to cover as many parts as I could, but I decided to do this once the upgrade was finished.
 My reason?
-Well the way laravel handles tests has changed across versions which means it too might break and need fixing, not too useful.
+Well, the way laravel handles tests has changed across versions which means it too might break and need fixing, not too useful.

-So I decided to go with acceptance testing.
+So I decided to go with acceptance testing [→].
 The app is split into two parts an SPA frontend and an API-based Laravel backend.
-We agreed to update the backend first.
+We agreed to upgrade the backend first.
 So I performed a whole bunch of API requests then exported them as CURL statements then dumped all of that into Postman.